When relationships end

 It’s worth remembering that defined benefits pension schemes give a guaranteed level of pension income, whereas the benefits under a defined contribution pension scheme depend on investment performance during the time that the money is invested.
 If you transfer from a defined benefit scheme to a defined contribution scheme, the retirement benefits you receive may be higher or lower than the benefits you would have received if you had stayed in the defined benefit scheme.
 You should certainly consider seeking advice for these types of transfer.

-As of April 2015, it is a requirement to get advice before transferring from a defined benefit to a defined contribution scheme.
-In addition, transfers from unfunded public sector schemes are no longer be available.
+As of April 2015, it is a requirement to get advice before transferring from a defined benefit to a defined contribution scheme if the value of your benefits is over £30,000.
+In addition, transfers from unfunded public sector schemes to defined contritbution schemes are no longer available.

 Transferring from a defined contribution pension scheme